Kyagara/fred/README.md

 ## Commands

-> Server side commands that broadcast() to the server.
+> Server side commands that broadcast() to the server:

 - **roll** - Random number from 1 to the number provided as argument.
 - **8ball** - It can answer your every question, as long as your question can be answered with yes or no.
 - **quotes** - Gives a random quote from a config file, defaults to some random stuff about ULTRAKILL for the lack of a better idea for default quotes.

-> Client side commands.
+> Client side commands:

 - **shrug** - Shrugs.
 - **flip** - Flips a table.